ameliacode/VisualProgramming/Chapter 10. Teapot Bubble Generator/How to use.md

 ## 1. Import teapot.obj or any obj you like.
-For better result, scale the object into 9 times bigger than the original one. <br>
+For better result, scale the object 9 times bigger than the original one. <br>
 ![Importing teapot](./img/1.PNG)